atuttle/Taffy/ReadMe.md

-# Thanks for checking out Taffy!
+# Taffy: Convention-Over-Configuration REST framework for ColdFusion and Railo

-Taffy is a ColdFusion framework that helps you build RESTful web services with very little boilerplate code, very little configuration, and to be honest, very little effort.
+Taffy is a ColdFusion framework that helps you build RESTful web services with very little boilerplate code, very little configuration and very little effort.

 ## Build Status